benjamincmorris/personal-site/content/home/accomplishments.md

   certificate_url = ""
   date_start = ""
   date_end = ""
-  description = "Child language input reflects notable more than typical features.
-More description of typical features early in development may provide a foothold for young learners."
+  description = """Child language input reflects notable more than typical features.
+More description of typical features early in development may provide a foothold for young learners."""

 [[item]]